Geetika-Behl/Youtube-Bot/README.md

 * requirements.txt: Lists all the Python dependencies required for the project.

-* retriever.py: This script might retrieve specific information from YouTube videos, such as video metadata or comments.

-* youtubegradio.py: Main File- Integrates the YouTube bot with Gradio, a framework to create interactive web interfaces for machine learning models.
+* retriver.py: retrieve the information / answer in response of user query.

+* youtubegradio.py: Main File

 * generator.py: generate embeddings from the transcript and store it inside chromaDB.

-* retriver.py: retrieve the information / answer in response of user query.